GabrielArienti/Front-End-Website/README.md

 # Front-End - Website - WebHoster.

-Demo of a WebSite using Pure HTML and Object Oriented CSS, applying SOLID and Clean Code and Mobile First.
+Demo of a WebSite using Pure HTML, CSS and JavaScript.
+Features:
+- Object Oriented CSS
+- SOLID and Clean Code
+- Mobile First.

 Youtube Link wiht the Demo of the Website.